rawatsoniii/beginner/README.md

 A simple calculator to find the net present values of future cashflows.
 User inputs number of periods, individual cashflows for each period, and a discount rate.
+Exports the cashflow inputs and discounted values for each to a .csv

 pandas